mdn/content/files/en-us/web/api/sharedstorageselecturloperation/index.md

 ## Instance methods

 - {{domxref("SharedStorageSelectURLOperation.run", "run()")}} {{Experimental_Inline}}
-  - : Defines the structure that the `run()` method defined inside a URL Selection output gate operation should conform to.
+  - : Defines the structure to which that the `run()` method defined inside a URL Selection output gate operation should conform.

 ## Examples